lifeisperpetual/3D-room-experience/readme.md

 ## 📣 **Credits**

-- Built by [Your Name] using Three.js, Vite, and a love for interactive 3D design!
+- Built by Chirag Nagpal using Three.js, Vite, and a <3 for interactive 3D design!

 ---